Call Us

 Factors affecting duration and severity

 Some withdrawal effects may persist for longer, however.
-When a substance breaks down into the body, it forms metabolites.
+When a substance breaks down in the body, it forms metabolites.
 Cannabis metabolites, for example, accumulate in body fat and may take weeks to leave the body completely, depending on your genetic make-up and physical health.

 Long-acting benzodiazepines can stay active in your system for a while after you’ve stopped taking them, which prolongs the withdrawal process.
 In some cases, certain withdrawal symptoms may persist for months, or even years without treatment.

-Why symptoms vary from person to person
+Why symptoms vary from person-to-person

 Many factors can affect the nature and severity of drug withdrawal symptoms, including: